Tanujarora100/Devops-Interview-Notes/Devops-Notes/Linux/Basics/NoHupMode.md

 ## What is Nohup?
 - **Nohup** stands for "no hang up."
-- It prevents the processes from receiving the SIGHUP (Signal Hang Up) signal.
+- It prevents the processes from receiving the SIGHUP.

 ```bash
 nohup command [arguments] &